jnthn/raku-log-timeline/README.md

 * Include data with the logged tasks and events
 * Have data logged to a file, or exposed over a socket

-Coming soon:
+Upcoming integrations (quite possibly released by the time you read this):

-* Supported by [Cro](https://cro.services/), to offer insight into client and server request processing pipelines
+* Support by [Cro](https://cro.services/), to offer insight into client and server request processing pipelines (in 0.8.1)
-* Visualize task timelines in [Comma](https://commaide.com/)
+* Visualize task timelines in [Comma](https://commaide.com/) (in Comma Complete 2018.5, in Comma Community 2018.7)

+Planned:

 * Introspect what tasks and events a given distribution can log
 * When running on MoarVM, get access to a whole range of VM-level tasks and events too, such as GC runs, thread spawns, file open/close, process